 Bacterial vaginosis, or BV, is an imbalance of healthy bacteria in your vagina.
 When certain types of bacteria (anaerobes) outnumber the good bacteria (lactobacilli), you can get BV.
-Bacterial vaginosis is a common infection, affecting 1 in 3 women at some point in their lives.
+Bacterial vaginosis is a common infection, affecting 1 in 3 women at some point.
 Some women have recurring cases of BV.
 However, many women with BV do not show symptoms, and very mild cases can go away on their own.

 Do I have BV?

-If you have symptoms, it’s essential to see a doctor to get treated.
+If you have symptoms, you must see a doctor to get treated.
 Left untreated, BV can lead to pelvic inflammatory disease (PID), which can cause infertility issues.

 Symptoms: